SellaRafaeli/daat/README.md

 daat
 ====

+This is a practice project.

+Participants:
-Practice project with Eyal Arubas
+Eyal Arubas
+Sella Rafaeli